Analysis of the Lifting Graph: Introduction

-\begin{par} From $(i)$ we now know that $(3)$ in Theorem \ref{ORT} is not realizable when $\deg(s)>4$, and that the multipartite component in point $(2)$ of the same theorem is in fact bipartite (complete and balanced).
-If $\deg(s)$ and $k$ are both even, we know from $(4)$ in Theorem \ref{ORT} that $L(G,s,k)$ is complete multipartite (disconnected complement).
-If $\deg(s)$ is odd and $k$ is even, it is still possible that $L(G,s,k)$ is complete multipartite, however there is also a second possibility, that of an isolated vertex plus a balanced complete bipartite graph (disconnected lifting graph with connected complement).
+From $(i)$ we now know that $(3)$ in Theorem \ref{ORT} is not realizable when $\deg(s)>4$, and that the multipartite component in point $(2)$ of the same theorem is in fact bipartite (complete and balanced).
+If $\deg(s)$ and $k$ are both even, we know from \cite[Theorem~3.2]{Jordan1999ConstrainedSplitting} and $(4)$ in Theorem \ref{ORT} that $L(G,s,k)$ is complete multipartite (disconnected complement).
+If $\deg(s)$ is odd and $k$ is even, it is still possible that $L(G,s,k)$ is complete multipartite, however there is also a second possibility, as presented in (ii), that of an isolated vertex plus a balanced complete bipartite graph, seen differently, the complement is two cliques meeting at a vertex (disconnected lifting graph with connected complement).
 If $k$ is odd, then it is possible that both $L(G,s,k)$ and its complement are connected, in that case the complement is a Hamilton cycle or two cliques of the same size joined by a path containing at least one edge.
-This situation can happen when $\deg(s)$ is even as well as when it is odd, but the connectivity $k$ must be odd. \end{par}
+These two structures can happen when $\deg(s)$ is even as well as when it is odd, but the connectivity $k$ must be odd.
+In \cite[Theorem~3.4]{Jordan1999ConstrainedSplitting} Jord\'an showed that when $\deg(s)$ is even each component of the complement of $L(G,s,k)$ is either a clique, two cliques meeting at a vertex, two cliques joined by a nontrivial path, or a cycle of length at least $4$.
+That is comparable to Corollary \ref{component of complement} here, which was a step towards proving (iii) above, holding regardless of the parity of $\deg(s)$.
+When $\deg(s)$ is even, Jord\'an also found the parameter $\frac{(k-1)}{2}$ for intersecting dangerous sets in \cite[Lemma~2.3]{Jordan1999ConstrainedSplitting}, and showed in \cite[Theorem~3.6]{Jordan1999ConstrainedSplitting} that the complement of $L(G,s,k)$ is $2$-edge-connected if and only if it is a cycle and $G$ has a \emph{round} structure with respect to $s$; the same as our cycle structure.
+Here we precisely describe the path and cycle structures regardless of the parity of $\deg(s)$.

+Part (ii) of the above theorem was crucial to our applications in orientations of infinite graphs.
+In \cite{assem2023towards} we used the statement (ii) as it is to prove that $4k$-edge-connected, $1$-ended, locally finite graphs admit a $k$-arc-connected orientation.
+However, we proved a more general version of (ii) in \cite[Thoerem~3.3]{Max2023orientation} which states that if $k$ is even and $A$ is a proper subset of $V(G)$ such that between any two vertices in $A$ there are $k$-edge-disjoint paths in $G$, and if there is no edge with both end-vertices outside $A$, then for any $s\notin A$ such that $\deg(s)>3$, the lifting graph at $s$ is either complete multipartite, or consists of an isolated vertex and a balanced complete bipartite graph, if our target is to only preserve $k$-edge-connectivity between vertices of $A$.
+We used this latter result to prove that the theorem of Nash-Williams, that $2k$-edge-connectivity suffices for a $k$-arc-connected orientation, holds for locally finite graphs with countably many ends.